razionchung/User-Interactive-Social-Media-Platform/README.md

 ## Overview

 The course project will involve building "InstaLite," an Instagram-like social media site with full support for images (and optionally videos).
-This project is to be done in *teams* and will build upon components you built over the semester in your homeworks.

-*Instructors' note*: During interviews, companies often ask you to tell them about a technical project you worked on.
-If you invest enough time, this project can play that role; you can add it to your “portfolio” of system that you can show a potential employer!
-(We do ask that you keep your repo private, however.)

-*General Advice*: Read through this entire document and compile a list of (1) data resources you'll need to design, (2) backend endpoints, (3) frontend pages / widgets, (4) interfaces to additional components such as ChatGPT and Apache Spark.
-Try to establish "core" functionality and build outwards.

 ## Project Technology Stack

-Your project will have a number of elements, building upon what you did with the homework.
+The project will have a number of elements, building upon what you did with the homework.
 We expect the following:

 * **Backend** services in Node.js and/or Java, hosted on Amazon EC2 (you may use `nginx` to make these accessible through the same TCP port)
 * **Database** (accounts, social network, etc.) hosted in RDS and/or DynamoDB (many aspects will work better in RDS)